-NOTE: Students registered in part-time studies programs must maintain continuous registration in order to complete the program according to the curriculum in place at the time they were admitted.
+NOTE: Students studying part time must maintain continuous registration (2 out of 3 terms each year) in order to complete the program according to the curriculum in place at the time of commencing the program.

-Students failed to remain continuously registered following the typical sequence of semesters for his or her program must be readmitted to the program and follow the new curriculum.
-Dean’s list
+Students who failed to remain continuously registered, and follow the typical sequence of semesters for their program, must be readmitted to the program and follow the new curriculum.

-The Dean’s list recognizes full-time, postsecondary students who have achieved a GPA of 80.0 per cent or higher in any academic semester.
+The Dean’s list, produced by the office of the dean, recognizes full-time, post-secondary students who have achieved a GPA of 80.0 per cent or higher in any one academic semester.
 This is indicated on their official transcript.
 (Students with a GPA below 80.0 do not qualify.)

 5.4 Georgian scholar

-The status of Georgian Scholar recognizes graduates from Ministry-approved postsecondary programs who have achieved an overall GPA of 80.0 per cent or higher at the time of graduation.
-These graduates are recognized at convocation and their certificate, diploma or degree states “with honours” (Graduates with a GPA below 80.0 do not qualify.)
+The status of Georgian Scholar recognizes graduates from Ministry-approved post-secondary programs who have achieved an overall program GPA of 80.0 per cent or higher at the time of graduation.
+These graduates are recognized at convocation and their certificate, diploma or degree states “with honours” (Graduates with an overall program GPA below 80.0 do not qualify.)

 5.5 Program distinction

-The status of Program Distinction recognizes graduates from apprenticeship programs who have achieved an overall GPA of 80.0 per cent or higher at the time of graduation.
+The status of Program Distinction recognizes graduates from apprenticeship programs who have achieved an overall program GPA of 80.0 per cent or higher at the time of graduation.
 These graduates are recognized at convocation and their certificate states “with distinction.”
-(Graduates with a GPA below 80.0 do not qualify.)
+(Graduates with an overall program GPA below 80.0 do not qualify.)

 5.6 Governor General’s Academic medal